 Abolitionist William Still was born on October 7, 1821.
 I read Still’s “The Underground Rail Road” when I was in high school.
 I have been fascinated with this fearless Black man ever since.

 To commemorate the bicentennial of his birth in 2021, I lead a walking tour, “William Still at 200: Walking in the Abolitionist’s Footsteps.”
-The walk begins near the site of the Pennsylvania Anti-Slavery Society where Still was reunited with his brother, Peter, and Henry “Box” Brown was delivered to freedom.
+The walk begins at the site of the office of the Pennsylvania Anti-Slavery Society where Still was reunited with his brother, Peter Freedman, and Henry “Box” Brown was delivered to freedom.

 We stop at places associated with the Father of the Underground Railroad including Independence Hall, Mother Bethel AME Church, Still’s boarding house and Lombard Street Central Presbyterian Church.